 Cumberland

 § This page gives an overview of the Cumberland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Cumberland covers the western part of Cumbria, stretching from the Lake District mountains to the Irish Sea coast.
 Carlisle is the main city, with its medieval castle, cathedral, and proximity to Hadrian’s Wall.
 The Lake District National Park extends into the district, including mountains like Skiddaw, lakes such as Bassenthwaite and Derwentwater, and towns like Keswick, a hub for walking and outdoor pursuits.
 The Solway Firth and coastal towns such as Workington, Whitehaven, and Maryport provide maritime character, while inland valleys and fells highlight dramatic scenery.
 Cumberland’s geography blends coast, mountains, rivers, and historic settlements in one of England’s most diverse landscapes.

-The administrative boundary of Cumberland can be viewed on OpenStreetMap: District Boundary of Cumberland.
+The administrative boundary of Cumberland can also be viewed on OpenStreetMap: District Boundary of Cumberland.

 Key Facts about Cumberland